sumn2u/learn-javascript/en/basics/types.md

 * **String**: Strings are sequences of characters, represented by either single quotes (e.g., `'hello'`) or double quotes (e.g., `"world"`).
 * **Boolean**: Booleans represent a true or false value.
 They can be written as `true` or `false` (without quotes).
 * **Null**: The null type represents a null value, which means "no value."
 It can be written as `null` (without quotes).
 * **Undefined**: The undefined type represents a value that has not been set.
-If a variable has been declared, but has not been assigned a value, it is undefined.
+If a variable has been declared, but has not been assigned a value, it is `undefined`.
 * **Object**: An object is a collection of properties, each of which has a name and a value.
 You can create an object using curly braces (`{}`) and assigning properties to it using name-value pairs.
 * **Array**: An array is a special type of object that can hold a collection of items.
 You can create an array using square brackets (`[]`) and assigning a list of values to it.
 * **Function**: A function is a block of code that can be defined and then called by name.
 Functions can accept arguments (inputs) and return a value (output).
 You can create a function using the `function` keyword.